COMPULSORY SCHOOL ATTENDANCE

 - leaving before the last bell is recorded as a partial absence and must be explained EVERY time the child leaves early.

 Signing children in late or out early is a mandatory requirement and therefore not a choice.
-A parent or guardian must physically sign children in or out (children are not allowed to sign themselves in NOR are we allowed to sign them in for you).
+A parent or guardian must physically sign children in or out (children are not allowed to sign themselves in NOR are we allowed to sign them in for you) using the Kiosk in the foyer.
 Class attendance rolls are taken as soon as children go into the classroom after morning assembly.
 If your child is late, even by a few minutes, and you do not sign them in, they remain on the roll as “Absent-Unexplained”.
-We have “Late Arrival/Early Departure” books in the foyer.
-When you are signing your child in, you will notice the ‘slip’ is actually in duplicate.
-The top page is to be torn out and given to your child who will present it to their teacher when they arrive in the classroom.
-This formal notification will allow the teacher to change the “Absent” notation to “Late-explained”.
 Thank you for your vigilance in this matter.

 Principals are legally responsible for keeping accurate records of student attendance.
 The principal of the school has the right to question parents’ or carers’ requests for their child to be absent from school.
 Principals are also responsible for deciding if the reason given for an absence is justified.
 For this reason, principals may request medical certificates or other documentation for long or frequent absences explained by parents as being due to illness.
 If principals don’t consider an explanation to be satisfactory, they will record the absence as unjustified.